storybookjs/marko/docs/writing-stories/args.md

 <!-- prettier-ignore-end -->

-## Args can modify any aspect of your components
+## Args can modify any aspect of your component

 Args can be used in your story templates to configure your component just as you would in an application.
-Here’s an example of how a `footer` arg can be used to populate a named slot in a Vue component.
+Here’s an example of how a `footer` arg can be used to populate a child component.

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'common/page-story-slots.js.mdx',
+    'react/page-story-slots.js.mdx',
+    'react/page-story-slots.ts.mdx',
+    'vue/page-story-slots.js.mdx',
   ]}
 />